jpdillingham/slskdn/FORK_VISION.md

 # slskdn - The Rich-Featured Soulseek Client

+⚡ Positioning Statement for slskdn Enhancements

+slskdn is a forward-leaning Soulseek client that remains firmly grounded in the spirit and structure of the original network.
+We believe in preserving Soulseek’s unique one-to-one sharing culture, human-scale interaction, and community-driven ethos — while offering opt-in tools for those who want more speed, flexibility, or experimentation.

+Our approach to both application and protocol extension is additive, not disruptive.
+We aim to enhance Soulseek with optional features like multipart downloads, improved reliability, and smarter client coordination, without breaking compatibility with existing clients or infringing on the core protocol.
+Where possible, we will reuse existing behaviors and extend them gracefully so that legacy clients continue to operate unchanged, and enhanced clients can interoperate seamlessly.

+In short: we're not replacing Soulseek, we're extending its possibilities for those who want to go further.
+Our enhancements are community-first, protocol-respecting, and always mindful of the fragile beauty of the network we've all grown to love.

 ## Why Fork?

 **slskd** is an excellent headless Soulseek client with a clean API.
 However, the maintainer has a clear philosophy: keep the core lean and let users implement advanced features via external scripts and the API.